Skip to the main content

 • Certification Not Regulated

-After being hired, infection control professionals are often expected to become certified in infection prevention and control.
+There is currently no provincial legislation regulating this occupation in Alberta.
+However, employers often expect infection control professionals to become certified in infection prevention and control after hiring.
 They can do this through the Certification Board of Infection Control and Epidemiology (CBIC).
-Successful applicants may use the CBIC credentials.

 Employment & Advancement